James Calado: GP2 Series (2011–2013)

 Calado made his GP2 Series début by driving for ART in the non-championship race at Yas Marina which concluded the 2011 season.
 He had a victorious race in the sprint race, the second race of the weekend.
 He joined the Lotus-branded team full-time for the 2012 season, alongside second-year driver Esteban Gutiérrez.
 He continued his form from the non-championship race by winning the sprint race of the first round of the season in Malaysia.
 After taking pole positions for the Spanish rounds at Catalunya and Valencia, but not being able to convert them into victories, he won his second race of the season at Hockenheim.
 At this stage of the championship, he was third in the drivers' standings, but a poor run in the final four races—after crashing in practice at Monza and suffering from food poisoning in Singapore saw him overhauled by team-mate Gutiérrez and compatriot Max Chilton.
 Nevertheless, his fifth place in the championship meant that he finished the season as the series' most successful rookie driver, ahead of Felipe Nasr in tenth position.
 Autosport magazine rated Calado as the GP2 season's best driver, due to his inexperience compared to the drivers who finished ahead of him in the championship.

-Lotus GP became ART once again for the 2013 season and he was joined by rookie Daniel Abt.
+Lotus GP became ART once again for the 2013 season and Calado was joined by rookie Daniel Abt.
 A consistent season saw him claim two sprint race wins and another five podiums meant he finished third in the standings on 157 points but quite a distance behind the top two Fabio Leimer and Sam Bird.